 There is a growing trend on the web these days to spruce up text articles by adding images to the written content.
-When looking for images for their site, many webmasters look to poach from the visuals in Google Images.
-The question is whether this will cause legal problems?
+You may be tempted to copy pictures from Google Images.
+So, can you copy imagines from Google Images without running into any legal problems?

 Why are people adding pictures to their content?
 Well, images make the page look a bit more attractive.
 Studies show sites using pictures and videos throughout the content increase the time visitors spend on the page.
 Many feel the “time on page” is a crucial factor for search engine optimization purposes.